domschrei/aquaplanning/README.md

 ## Building and installing

-The framework is built using Maven.
-E.g. using Eclipse, the project can be directly imported as a Maven project and then built and/or installed.
 The framework is written from scratch and only depends on antlr4 (for the parsing of PDDL files) and JUnit for tests.
-Maven should take care of these dependencies.
+We use [Maven](https://maven.apache.org/) as a build system to resolve these dependencies (package `maven` in Debian-based Linux distributions).
+In the base directory, run `mvn package` which will run the included JUnit tests and create a runnable jar file in `target/aquaplanning-<version>.jar-with-dependencies.jar`.
+You can launch the application with `java -jar <runnable-jar> <domain-file> <problem-file>`.

+Using the Eclipse IDE, the project can be directly imported as a Maven project and then built and/or installed.

 ## Usage